MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/enable-service-log-on-sm.md

 Default logon type is *Service log on*.
 After new installation of  SM or an upgrade, logon type will be Service log on, by default.

-You can change the default log on type by using the following steps:
+You can change the default logon type by using the following steps:

 1. Sign in with administrator privileges to the computer from which you want to provide **Log on as Service** permission to accounts.
 2. Run gpedit.msc